Auditory Processing

 Here's what you can expect during your visit:

-• Results and Consultation: Following the evaluation, the audiologist will go over the general findings, followed by a comprehensive report detailing the areas of auditory processing concern.
-This report wil be provided within a week following the evaluation.
-Auditory processing therapy and follow up may be recommended.
+Following the evaluation, the audiologist will go over the general findings, followed by a comprehensive report detailing the areas of auditory processing concern.
+This report will be provided within a week following the evaluation.
+Auditory training and follow up may be recommended.

 For More Information Call: 605-274-8663

-Follow-Up: If auditory processing therapy is recommended, a 12-week outline will be provided to further discuss the therapy sessions.
+If auditory training is recommended, a 12-week outline will be provided to further discuss the training sessions. -

-• There is no cure for APD, but there are a number of treatments that can help people manage their symptoms.
-Treatment options may include: auditory processing therapy, speech therapy, hearing aids, and accommodating strategies in school and work.
+There is no cure for APD, but there are a number of treatments that can help people manage their symptoms.
+Treatment options may include: auditory training, speech therapy, hearing aids, environmental modifications, compensatory strategies, classroom & educational support, and family & individual support.